yz201906/yz201906.github.io/about.md

 permalink: /about/
 ---

+Currently a scientist at 10X genomics.
-I am a postdoc researcher at Duke University currently pursuing Data Science foundations certificate through NCSU.
+I was a postdoc researcher at Duke University and a Data Science foundations certificate student at NCSU.

 ### More Information